eq19/feed/_drafts/exponentiation_zone.md

 [![Parsering](https://github-production-user-asset-6210df.s3.amazonaws.com/8466209/260864973-50fbc0a0-7441-4800-97aa-265b0dfd2ac2.png)](https://www.eq19.com/identition/#the-powers-of-pi)

-## Exponentiation patterns

 By this exponentiation zones we will get multiple layers of primes density.
 So we need to get in to the patterns of the above hexagonal forms through _[deep learning](https://en.wikipedia.org/wiki/Deep_learning)_.

+## Exponentiation patterns

+In vector calculus, the Jacobian matrix of a vector-valued function of several variables is the matrix of all its first-order partial derivatives.

 ```note
 It's possible to build a _[Hessian matrix](https://en.wikipedia.org/wiki/Hessian_matrix)_ for a _[Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method_in_optimization)_ step using the Jacobian method. ***You would first flatten out its axes into a matrix, and flatten out the gradient into a vector.*** _([Tensorflow](https://www.tensorflow.org/guide/advanced_autodiff#batch_jacobian))_